Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 This kind of behavior paves the way for exploits whereby you inject an input value that returns something matching the uninitialized database value, such as an empty string, or null in JSON, and this is compared as part of a security control.

 Frameworks often let you pass in arrays and other non-string data structures using non-standard syntax.

-For example, in PHP:
+PHP interprets some values as:

 - `param[]=foo` is equivalent to `param = ['foo']`
 - `param[]=foo&param[]=bar` is equivalent to `param = ['foo', 'bar']`